Our Lady's High School, Motherwell

+pupils.
+The headteacher is Louisa McGraw.

 History

 The school was established in 1888, making it one of the oldest Roman Catholic secondary schools in Scotland.
 It was originally an all-boys school and the first class of girls was not enrolled until 1945.
-In the same year, the school's famous War Memorial Chapel, built with funds raised by the school community, was opened.
+In the same year, the school's War Memorial Chapel, built with funds raised by the school community, was opened.
 The current building on Dalzell Drive was built in 1974.
-In 1975, Our Lady's made it into the Guinness Book of Records, having a school roll of 2,325 pupils, making it the largest school in Scotland.

-Since 1997, Our Lady's has shared its accommodation with Bothwellpark High School which caters for students who require extra educational support.

-Houses

-The four school houses are named after famous holy people with ties to Scotland: St. Andrew, Queen Margaret of Scotland, St. Columba and the Venerable Margaret Sinclair.
-The house colours are red, blue, yellow, and green respectively.

 Performing arts and physical education

+Performing Arts is strong in the school with both Music and Drama (Drama being set up in 2005 to successful acclaim).
 The school wind band achieved a gold at the National Concert Band Festival in 2005-06.
 On 30 March 2007 the band attained a gold award at the Festival and then won the Lanarkshire Youth Musical Award for 2007.

 Their senior football team achieved national success in 2000 when they won the Under-18 Scottish Schools Football Shield.
-This was the eighth time the school has won this prestigious trophy.
+This was the eighth time the school has won this trophy.